department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/convalescence.md

 -	Health care
 - Added compensation (payments) while you recover
--	A temporary 100% disability rating (a rating that measures how bad your disability is and helps us decide your level of benefits)
+-	A temporary 100% disability rating

 -----

 ### How do I get these benefits?

 You'll need to apply for benefits.
-[Apply for benefits](https://www.ebenefits.va.gov/ebenefits/apply).
+[Apply for benefits](/disability-benefits/apply-for-benefits/).

-A temporary 100% disability rating is needed for recovery time from a surgery or immobilization of a joint by a cast without surgery for a service-connected disability.
+Recovery time from either a surgery or the immobilization of a joint by a cast without surgery requires a temporary 100% disability rating for a service-connected disability.
 The temporary 100% rating may continue for 1 to 3 months—depending on your unique case.
 You may be able to get an extension for up to 3 more months if your case is severe.

 **Example:** A Veteran had a left knee injury that resulted in a 30% disability rating.
 As the knee problem got worse, the Veteran's VA doctor recommended surgery to stop further damage.
 Since the success of the surgery wouldn't be known for 3 months after the Veteran's 1-week stay in the hospital, we granted the Veteran a temporary 100% disability rating for 3 months.